jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

     (ii) the interests of persons involved in the commercial use of any affected animals; and (iii) any other relevant factor.

+**Validation and extension of regulations relating to management of pigs**

+### 203 Validation of regulations relating to management of pigs
+(1) This section applies to regulations 25 to 27 of the Animal Welfare (Care and Procedures) Regulations 2018 as in force immediately before and immediately after the Animal Welfare (Regulations for Management of Pigs) Amendment Act 2025 comes into force.
+(2) Regulation 25 is, and always has been, validly made under section 183A(1).
+(3) Regulations 26 and 27 are, and always have been, validly made under section 183A(2).

+### 204 Extension and revocation of regulations relating to management of pigs
+(1) Unless sooner replaced or revoked,—
+  (a) regulation 27 of the Animal Welfare (Care and Procedures) Regulations 2018 is revoked on the close of 18 December 2026:
+  (b) regulations 25 and 26 of those regulations are revoked on the close of 18 December 2035.
+(2) Section 183A(5) and (6) does not apply to regulations 26 and 27 of those regulations.

+### 205 Amendments taking effect on 19 December 2026
+On 19 December 2026,—
+  (a) in sections 71(5), 73(7), and 75(4A) and (4B), replace any of regulations 25 to 27 with either or both of regulations 25 and 26:
+  (b) in sections 183A(11A) and 204(2), replace regulations 26 and 27 with regulation 26.

+### 206 Repeals taking effect on 19 December 2035
+Repeal the following on 19 December 2035:
+  (a) section 71(5):
+  (b) section 73(7):
+  (c) section 75(4A) and (4B):
+  (d) section 183A(11A):
+  (e) the cross-heading above section 203:
+  (f) sections 203 to 205:
+  (g) this section.

 ## Schedule 1 — Provisions applying in respect of National Animal Welfare Advisory Committee and National Animal Ethics Advisory Committee

 ### 1 Interpretation